minhvo-dev/minhvo-dev/README.md

 <h2> ✍ About me </h2>

 - 🎓 I am currently a Computer Science student.
-- 📚 I am currently learning Web Development with WSL, Python and React.js.
+- 🔍 I am currently finding the 'any' key to close the debugging console.
 - 🤓 I have passion for learning technologies.
 - 💬 Pronouns: he/him
 - ✨ Hobbies: reading, travelling and playing Pokémon GO